-- 3. An appeal to the High Court u/s 260A of the Income-tax Act, 1961 shall lie only if \\\\\ - (a) a substantial question of law is involved - (b) a substantial question of fact is involved - (c) a substantial question is involved - (d) the assessee is not satisfied with the order passed by Hon'ble ITAT

-Any order of the Tribunal, if the High Court is satisfied that the case involves a substantial question of law, is appealable before High Court.

-- 4. Generally, first appeal by Income-tax Department lies with
+- An appeal to the High Court u/s 260A of the Income-tax Act, 1961 shall lie only if \\\\\\. (a) a substantial question of law is involved (b) a substantial question of fact is involved (c) a substantial question is involved (d) the assessee is not satisfied with the order passed by Hon'ble ITAT Reason: Any order of the Tribunal, if the High Court is satisfied that the case involves a substantial question of law, is appealable before High Court.
+Generally, first appeal by Income-tax Department lies with -(a) ITAT (b) Commissioner (Appeals) (c) High Court (d) Central Government Reason: First appeal by Income-tax Department lies with ITAT.
+Appeal to Commissioner of Income-tax (Appeals) is to be made in Form -(a) 35 (b) 36 (c) 36A (d) plain paper Reason: Appeal to Commissioner of Income-tax (Appeals) is to be made in Form 35.

-- (a) ITAT

-- (b) Commissioner (Appeals)

-- (c) High Court

-- (d) Central Government

-First appeal by Income-tax Department lies with ITAT.

-- 5. Appeal to Commissioner of Income-tax (Appeals) is to be made in Form

-- (a) 35

-- (b) 36

-- (c) 36A

-- (d) plain paper

-Appeal to Commissioner of Income-tax (Appeals) is to be made in Form 35.
 Appeal to ITAT is to be made in Form 36.
 Memorandum of cross objection is to be made in Form 36A.

-- 6. An assessee aggrieved with the order of the ITAT can file appeal before High Court within \\\\\

-- (a) 120 days

-- (b) 30 days

-- (c) 60 days

-- (d) 180 days

-An assessee aggrieved with the order of the ITAT can file appeal before High Court within 120 days.
+An assessee aggrieved with the order of the ITAT can file appeal before High Court within \\\\\\. - Directorate of Studies, The Institute of Cost Accountants of India (Statutory Body under an Act of Parliament)

-- 7. On whose motion revision by Commissioner u/s 264 of the Income-tax Act, 1961 is possible.

-- (a) Commissioner's own motion

-- (b) Application by assessee

-- (c) Any of the above two options

-- (d) Assessing Officer

-Either on own motion of the Principal Commissioner / Commissioner or on an application by the assessee, revision u/s 264 is possible.

-- 8. Time limit for passing a revision order by Commissioner u/s 264, when initiated on his own motion, is - (a) within 1 year from the date of original order - (b) within 1 year from the end of the financial year in which original order was passed - (c) within 2 year from the date of original order - (d) within 2 year from the end of the financial year in which original order was passed

-Where the Principal Commissioner or Commissioner acts on his own motion, revision order u/s 264 shall be passed within 1 year from the date of original order.

-- 9. Under Income tax Act, an application made to the Settlement Commission \\\\\\ allowed to be withdrawn by the assessee. - (a) shall not be - (b) shall be - (c) shall be but subject to approval of the Assessing Officer - (d) shall be but subject to approval of the Commissioner of Income-tax

-An application made to the Commission shall not be allowed to be withdrawn by the assessee.
+(c) 60 days (d) 180 days Rea son: An a assessee aggrieved with the order of the ITAT can file appeal before High Court within 120 days.
+7. On whose motion revision by Commissioner u/s 264 of the Income-tax Act, 1961 is possible. (a) Commissioner's own motion (b) Application by assessee (c) Any of the above two options (d) Assessing Officer Rea son: er on own motion of the Principal Commissioner / Commissioner or on an application by the essee, revision u/s 264 is possible.
+8. Time e limit for passing a revision order by Commissioner u/s 264, when initiated on his own motion, is - within 1 year from the date of original order (b) within 1 year from the end of the financial year in which original order was passed (c) within 2 year from the date of original order (d) within 2 year from the end of the financial year in which original order was passed Rea son: ere the Principal Commissioner or Commissioner acts on his own motion, revision order u/s 264 shall bassed within 1 year from the date of original order.
+9. er Income tax Act, an application made to the Settlement Commission allowed to be drawn by the assessee. (a) shall not be (b) shall be (c) shall be but subject to approval of the Assessing Officer (d) shall be but subject to approval of the Commissioner of Income-tax Rea son: Λn annlication made to the Commission shall not be allowed to be withdrawn by the assessed

-- 10. An application for settlement shall be presented before Settlement Commission in Form \\\\\.
+10. 7 An application for settlement snall be presented before settlement Commission in Form

-- (a) 34B
+( (a) 34B

-- (b) 34C
+( (b) 34C

-- (c) 35
+( (c) 35

-- (d) 36
+( (d) 36

-- Reason:
+I Reason:

-An application for settlement shall be presented before Settlement Commission in Form 34B.
+4 An application for settlement shall be presented before Settlement Commission in Form 34B.

+Answ er:

-- 1. (c) ₹1,000
+1. (c) ₹ 1,000

-- 2. (a) 60 days
+2. (a) 60 days

-- 3. (a) a substantial question of law is involve
+3. (a) a substantial question of law is involved

-- 4. (a) ITAT
+4. (a) ITAT

-- 5. (a) 35
+5. (a) 35

-- 6. (a) 120 days
+6. (d) 120 days

-- 7. (c) Any of the above two options
+7. (c) Any of the above two options

-- 8. (a) within 1 year from the date of original order
+8. (a) within 1 year from the date of original order

-- 9. (a) shall not be
+9. (a) shall not be

-- 10. (a) 34B
+10. (a) 34B

-2. (a) Who can file memorandum of cross objection before the ITAT.
-Is there any fees for filing such memorandum.
+2. (a ho can file memorandum of cross objection before the ITAT.
+Is there any fees for filing such emorandum.
 What is the time limit for filing the same?